Majdi-Thabet/Devops_Nana/Operating_Systems & Linux_Basics/vidéo001.md

-## Introduction to Operating Systems
+## Title of video : Introduction to Operating Systems

 Goals :
 What's an OS ?